 Storage & Preservation of Sample/Specimen Prior to Shipping

-2 patient identifiers, type of specimen, and date collected
+2 patient identifiers, source or type of specimen, and date collected

 Shipping Instructions which Include Specimen Handling Requirements

-1. For isolates, grow under appropriate conditions prior to shipping
+1. For isolates, grow under appropriate conditions and verify purity prior to shipping.

 2. Ship at ambient temperature using appropriate DOT/IATA approved shipping procedures.

 3. For specimens, consult the Bacterial Diseases Section at MDL for optimal holding and shipping conditions.
 Use appropriate DOT/IATA approved shipping procedures.

 Prior to shipping at MDL, isolates are checked for purity and correct micro - and macro - morphology.
 Fresh subcultures are then shipped.
 Specimens are stored and shipped at optimal temperature.